lightbend/fdp-sample-applications/supportingcharts/README.md

 oc get kafka -n lightbend
 ```

-Programmatic access to the Kafka cluster inside the OpenShift or Kubernetes cluster is through the service `sample-cluster-kafka-brokers` using host `sample-cluster-kafka-brokers.lightbend.svc`  and port `9092`
+Programmatic access to the Kafka cluster inside the OpenShift or Kubernetes cluster is through the service `sample-cluster-kafka-brokers` using host `sample-cluster-kafka-brokers.lightbend.svc`  and port `9092`.
+If you aren't using the `lightbend` namespace, change the host accordingly.

 ## Cassandra Installation